 - 21 Steps – Good for when you want a nicer meal has a selection of custom cocktails and unique pasta dishes

 - Indian Masala Bistro – Located in Whistler Village close to the gondola, has a variety of Indian foods

-- Sidecut – Restaurant at the Four Seasons, has seafood dishes to try and share as well as refreshing mocktails in addition to alcoholic drinks
+- Sidecut – The restaurant at the Four Seasons has seafood dishes to try and share as well as refreshing mocktails in addition to alcoholic drinks

-- Avalanche Pizza – Perfect for cheap, quick slices when you want to save money or are in a rush, has tables outside to sit at
+- Avalanche Pizza – Perfect for cheap, quick slices when you want to save money or are in a rush, and it has tables outside to sit at

 17. Stay at a Luxury Hotel